-Lending Club is a peer-to-peer lending network that lets people like you and me lend our money to other individuals.
-To learn more, check out this Lending Club review or more about social lending networks.
+Lending Club is a peer-to-peer lending network that lets people like you and me lend our money to other individuals…and earn interest on the money you lend.

 Why a Lending Club IRA?

 Since 2007, Lending Club has made over $11 billion in loans that have resulted in a median annual return of 8 percent for investors.

 Yes, Lending money is risky.
 Some people don’t pay you back, and those losses are reduce your overall average return.
 But by investing small amounts and diversifying across hundreds of different loans, Lending Club manages the risk for you.

 Of course, the stock market is risky, too.
 There’s volatility, but there’s also the risk that future long-term returns may not be as high as in the past.
 Adding an alternative investment like Lending Club to your IRA is a way to ensure you money will grow for years to come, independent of what the stock market does.

 You can open a Traditional IRA, Roth IRA, SEP IRA, or Simple IRA account at Lending Club, and you can rollover another IRA or an old 401(k).
 Once you have opened your account, you select how aggressively to invest and Lending Club invests your money into hundreds of indiviudal loans, often in increments as low as $25.